umaryusuf11/DecoratorGame/README.md

 # DecoratorGame
-Please note that this will be assessed differently toother labs - you will submit your work on Moodle and be assessed on how well you follow this style guide: https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Style_Guide
+Please note that this will be assessed differently toother labs - you will submit your work on Moodle:

+And be assessed on how well you follow this style guide: https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Style_Guide

 You will be assessed out of 5 marks - the speciifc requirements are highlighted through the readme.

 * **SUBMISSION - Clean Code - 1 Mark:** _Following clean code guidance._

+# Getting started

+Fork this project and then add your tutor and me as developers: https://stgit.dcs.gla.ac.uk/oose-2021-22-teaching-team/decoratorgame

 This is a lab testing your understanding of the decorator pattern by applying it to a video game.
 In this particular example, you are being shown a poor quality version of the code and being tasked with redesiging it from the ground up.